The Nations of the Earth

 A History of Idolatry and false worship

-Now I realize in the time we live, with the popular teaching of dominionism and replacement theology much of the church believes she has replaced Israel.
-That it is spiritually incorrect to side with Israel or believe God is still going to use this nation (Satan always hates what God loves and has plans for).
-But the fact remains, all of Israel will be saved one day (Rom.11), God is not finished with the people he first called and formed to be His own and He is not finished with the nations either.
+Now I realize, in the time we live with the popular teaching of Dominionism and Replacement Theology, that much of the church believes she has replaced Israel.
+They teach that it is spiritually incorrect to side with Israel or believe God is still going to use that nation (Satan always hates what God loves and has plans for).
+But the fact remains—all of Israel will be saved one day (Rom.11).
+God is not finished with the people He first called and formed to be His own and He is not finished with the nations either.

-God personally visited and did this scattering to prevent the tribes, the families from establishing a united religion that would leave the true God out (the scattering of nations took place with l70 languages).
-In the last day’s Babylon will be revived, God will let it succeed for a short time.
-Mystery Babylon will be the unity of all nations in worship together before God comes down once again to visit mankind and judge severely.
+God personally visited them and did the scattering to prevent the tribes, the families, from establishing a united religion that would leave the true God out (the scattering of nations took place with l70 languages).
+In the last day’s Babylon will be revived.
+God will let it succeed for a short time.
+Mystery Babylon will be the unity of all nations in worship together before God comes down once again to visit mankind and this time judge severely.

 Abram’s father Terah, was in Mesopotamia, in Ur of the Chaldeans.
-He lived to 205 years old.
-This is all taken place about 2100-2,000 BC.
+He lived to be 205 years old.
+This all took place about 2100-2000 BC.
 Ur was a flourishing metropolis where there was commerce and trade between cities.
-They had a center tower, probably similar to the one at Babel that was built to worship among the many gods, the moon goddess.
+They had a center tower, probably similar to the one at Babel, that was built to worship, among the many gods.
 The cities of Ur and Haran both had the moon goddess as their main deity.
-Terah, Abram and Nahor were Gentile idolators, Terah, father of Abraham, worshipped “other gods.”
-God’s sovereignty is displayed in that he chose Abram who was no better or worse than anyone else at the time.
-He was called out from his country, his people, from their customs and most importantly their gods.
-Abraham left Haran and until the Exodus it was exactly 430 years later (Gen. 12:10; Ex 12:40; Gal.
+Terah, Abram and Nahor were Gentile idolaters.
+Terah, father of Abraham, worshipped “other gods.”
+God’s sovereignty is displayed in that He chose Abram who was no better or worse than anyone else at the time.
+He was called out from his country, his people, from their customs and, most importantly, their gods.
+Abraham left Haran and the Exodus was exactly 430 years later (Gen. 12:10; Ex 12:40; Gal.
 3:17).